 The Illumina Agricultural Greater Good Sequencing Grant Program is designed to help identify measures that can increase crop yields and improve livestock welfare and productivity to alleviate poverty and hunger in the developing world.

-The grant program is open to basic researchers in agrigenomics at academic, government, or nonprofit institutions.
-Priority will be given to researcher that increases sustainability, productivity, and nutritional density of the world’s food supply.
+The grant program is open to basic researchers in agrigenomics at academic or nonprofit institutions.
+Priority will be given to research that increases sustainability, productivity, and nutritional density of the world’s food supply.

 In 1000 words or less provide an overview, statement of work, and describe the impact of your research.
 You may also include up to three figures, with legends, and a list of citations (not included in the word count).